-The Schengen area is a made up of 26 European countries that agreed to create common entry and exit requirements in order to remove the need for internal borders.
+The Schengen area is a made up of 27 member countries that agreed to create common entry and exit requirements in order to remove the need for internal borders.

 Canadian citizens do not need a visa for travel to countries within the Schengen area.
 However, visa-free travel only applies to stays of up to 90 days in any 180-day period.
 Stays are cumulative and include visits to all Schengen area countries.

 Canadians planning to stay in the Schengen area for a longer period of time will require a visa from the countries to which they are travelling.

-Schengen area countries: Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.
+Schengen area countries: Austria, Belgium, Croatia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.